 Back in February, a few members of our executive team drove down to Ft.
 Lauderdale to inform Dan Arnold and Andy Kalbaugh, LPL’s CEO and Managing Director, respectively, of our intent to form our own broker-dealer.
 Being one of LPL’s larger hybrid RIAs, we weren’t sure what to expect, but both gentlemen were cordial and authentic during our discussion.
 Everyone left the meeting with an understanding that both sides would work together on a mutual separation agreement.

-A March regional meeting with our west coast advisors in San Diego, CA was the first of 6 regional meetings we held in 2018.
-With 25-30 advisors in attendance at each meeting, we announced our official intent to launch our own broker-dealer in the first quarter of 2019.
-What’s unique here is that many firms like us, when they decide to make such a change, do so abruptly and give their advisors little time to make a decision whether to stay or leave.
+A March regional meeting with our west coast financial professionals in San Diego, CA was the first of 6 regional meetings we held in 2018.
+With 25-30 financial professionals in attendance at each meeting, we announced our official intent to launch our own broker-dealer in the first quarter of 2019.
+What’s unique here is that many firms like us, when they decide to make such a change, do so abruptly and give their financial professionals little time to make a decision whether to stay or leave.

-In every meeting we held, we made it clear to our advisors that they had almost a year to make a decision and that it was their choice to stay or go.
-That also meant our competition would have months to recruit our people, but we believe in what we’re doing and we knew it was only fair to give our advisors ample time to consider their options.
+In every meeting we held, we made it clear to our financial professionals that they had almost a year to make a decision and that it was their choice to stay or go.
+That also meant our competition would have months to recruit our people, but we believe in what we’re doing and we knew it was only fair to give our financial professionals ample time to consider their options.

 After a few months of back and forth, we signed a mutual separation agreement with LPL in April, allowing us to move forward with creating our own broker-dealer and seek capital infusion to do so, if needed.
 In addition, we started a hiring spree of sorts, understanding that an influx of talent would be necessary to properly run our new firm.
 As fate would have it, LPL had recently acquired a broker-dealer based in Tampa, so we had a reservoir of experienced talent come available just as we needed it.